- The inclusion of ESG factors is essential in understanding risk-adjusted returns.

 Engagement is an important component of a fundamental investment process and where possible, should incorporate management interactions to discuss business strategy, as well as material environmental, social and governance concerns.
 Ideally such interactions should be conducted on a regular basis to ensure knowledge is up to date and reflective of changes to management initiatives, governance and strategy over time.
 We prefer a one-on-one approach over collective engagement approaches, as it ensures Mondrian’s particular concerns are discussed.

 Finally, we would argue that this process is best undertaken by the analyst, rather than an ESG-specific function.
 Understanding the future materiality of each ESG risk and opportunity must be a forward-looking process and for this to be possible, the analyst must have a granular understanding of the company and its operating environment, as well as insight into the company’s intended future trajectory with respect to each issue at play.

-Research gathered by ESG-specific teams can be useful in building knowledge on a broad range of issues, however such knowledge is of limited value when presented or analysed in a vacuum.
-Ultimately, the judgement required to properly contextualise, understand and forecast the impacts of ESG risks and opportunities on a company – and how these will translate into the future cash generation of the company – is best exercised by the analyst.
+Research gathered by ESG-specific teams can be useful in building knowledge on a broad range of issues, however such knowledge is of limited value when presented or analyzed in a vacuum.
+Ultimately, the judgement required to properly contextualize, understand and forecast the impacts of ESG risks and opportunities on a company – and how these will translate into the future cash generation of the company – is best exercised by the analyst.

 Mondrian’s ESG Methodology

 Mondrian’s approach to incorporating ESG factors is aligned with our belief that strong fundamental company research demands the analysis of all material factors that may influence a security’s valuation.
 In practice, our methodology exhibits the following characteristics: